I live in the San Francisco Bay Area, one of the most expensive real estate markets in the country.

 They both have pretty well-paid tech jobs, so this mortgage payment is well within reason for them.

-About five years in, they realize the roof needs to be replaced.
+About five years in, they realize their now 30-year-old roof needs to be replaced.
 A couple years after that, their hot water heater goes out.
-And then they discover foundation issues.
+And then they discover foundation issues, so they get hammered with a huge bill from that.
 Ah, the joys of owning real estate.

 But, because both Jack and Jill are well-paid professionals, they’re able to cover the costs of the unexpected repairs.